jgatheral/jgatheral.github.io/workshops.md

 ## QuantMinds 2025 Rough Volatility Workshop lectures

-Jupyter notebooks and code may be found here: <a href="https://github.com/jgatheral/RoughVolatilityWorkshop2025">GitHub R repository</a> and here: <a href="https://github.com/fbourgey/RoughVolatilityWorkshop2025">GitHub Python repository</a>.
+Jupyter notebooks and code may be found here: <a href="https://github.com/jgatheral/RoughVolatilityWorkshop2025">R implementation</a> and here: <a href="https://github.com/fbourgey/RoughVolatilityWorkshop2025">GitHub Python implementation</a>.